 I also spent a lot of time reading early Christian texts, especially the "lost" gnostic gospels, all with an eye toward what Jesus actually said rather than what has been made of what he said in the meantime.
-The trope I borrowed from Jesus' discourse and turned toward my own purposes is "the kingdom of heaven," especially the way he explains it in the Gospel of Thomas, from which I quote along the way here.
-Here are a few pertinent passages:
+In the Gospel of Thomas Jesus names four fundamental changes one must effect to enter what he calls "the Kingdom of Heaven:" become childlike, escape from binary thinking habits, override gender distinctions, and liminalize the boundaries between the inside and the outside.
+Here are some passages from the Gospel of Thomas pertinent to each, with brief commentaries from my book waking up: